cmmid/cmmid.github.io/topics/covid19/_posts/2021-06-22-uk-fb-population.md

 ---

+#add the title of your project
 title: Population disruption: estimating changes in population distribution in the UK during the COVID-19 pandemic

+#add a description
 description: We estimated population changes in the UK using the location of Facebook users and show how time-varying populations influence a model of COVID-19.

 tags: [transmission-dynamics, control-measures, mixing-patterns]